wilsonmar/oss-perf/ga_metrics.md

 GA provides optional enablement of percentage comparison against benchmarks of over 1600  Industry Vertical categories of different traffic size classifications (by daily visits) and geographic locations.
-A positive value (for example, 67.80%) indicates the property outperforming the benchmark.
+A positive value (for example, 67.80%) show how much the property outperforming the benchmark.
-A negative value (for example, -25.25%) indicates the property underperforming the benchmark.
+A negative value (for example, -25.25%) shows how much the property underperforming the benchmark.

 ## Goal related Metrics
 The percentage of users who make it all the way to conversion "goal" concluding screen